ramenengine/afkit/words.md

 The core of AFKIT consists of:

 - Creating the display
-- Keyboard input
-- Joystick input
+- Basic input words
-- Essential graphics words
+- Basic graphics words
 - The [Piston](piston.md)

 ## [Libraries](lib.md)